 A HUGE thank you to everyone who helped brew up, clean, paint, repair or was involved in the theatre's biggest challenge of recent years.
 So much work has changed inside too and the theatre was declared ready for the reopening by the theatre's President, comedian Stephen Bailey, on his visit to the theatre on Tuesday 6th September 2022.

 The formal reopening was declared to be on Saturday 10th September 2022 and named 'The Bigg Reopening' in honour of Roger and Carol Bigg who are celebrating their 50th year as a volunteer on the HFA committee.
-The reopening consisted of a short gang show, with performances from Artsync, The Rebekah Brown Dance Academy, Hyde Musical Society, ShowStoppers Theatre Group, Tameside Youth Drama Group and a clean preview from the 2022 Adult Pantomime Cast.
+The reopening consisted of a short gang show, with performances from Artsync, RBDA, Hyde Musical Society, ShowStoppers Theatre Group, Tameside Youth Drama Group and a clean preview from the 2022 Adult Pantomime Cast.
 The event was supported too by Sparks Theatre Management.

 On Thursday 8th September 2022, the Bigg Reopening was postponed due to the death of Her Majesty Queen Elizabeth II.
 The theatre officers felt they couldn't celebrate the recent achievements and open the theatre formally in the days following the Queens death, considering the theatre also shared its 70th anniversary year with HM The Queen's platinum Jubilee.